MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/compare-on-premise.md

 For more details and other differences, use the following table for a side-by-side comparison of the features and benefits of Azure Information Protection and AD RMS.
 If you have security-specific comparison questions, see the [Cryptographic controls for signing and encryption](#cryptographic-controls-for-signing-and-encryption) section in this article.

-> [!NOTE]
-> To make this comparison easier, some information here is repeated from [Requirements for Azure Information Protection](requirements.md).
-Use that source for more specific support and version information for Azure Information Protection.

 |Azure Information Protection|AD RMS|
 |-----------------------------------------------------------------------------------------|--------------------------------------------------------|
 |Supports information rights management (IRM) capabilities in both Microsoft Online services and on-premises Microsoft server products.|Supports information rights management (IRM) capabilities for on-premises Microsoft server products, and Exchange Online.|